Alec Geddes: Biography

-At the 1924 general election, Geddes was again adopted by the local trades council, but this time ran against an official Labour Party candidate, a member of the ILP.
-He managed to beat the official candidate, taking second place, with 29.0%.
-His final contest came in 1929, again against Labour opposition, when he took 20%.
+At the 1924 general election, Geddes was once more adopted by the local trades council, but this time ran against a Labour Party candidate, who he outperformed, taking second place with 29.0%.
+Geddes' final contest came in 1929 when he took 20%.
+In these general elections, he was pitted against Liberal MP Sir Godfrey Collins, who held the Greenock seat for many years.
+In 1928, Geddes won election to the Greenock parish council, and served a single term.

-Geddes visited the Soviet Union in 1925, where he viewed the Red Army on the Polish border, and received a banner from the Samara Cavalry Division as a gift, which he presented to the CPGB.
-His daughter, Effie, became a leading figure in the CPGB's "British Pioneers" children's movement.
-She led a group of Pioneers on a tour of Russia in 1933, but unexpectedly became ill and died.
-Following this, Geddes appears to have withdrawn from activism.
+Geddes visited the Soviet Union in 1925.
+He viewed the Red Army on the Polish border, and received a banner from the Samara Cavalry Division as a gift, which he presented to the CPGB.
+His daughter Euphemia "Effie" Geddes was a leading figure in the CPGB's "British Pioneers" children's movement.
+At age 22, while heading a delegation of Pioneers on a tour of the USSR, Effie became ill and died suddenly in September 1933 in Kharkov.
+After this loss, Geddes appears to have largely withdrawn from public life, with only occasional mention.
+In September 1943, he spoke at a rally in support of the war effort.
+In July 1945 he had a letter printed in the Greenock Telegraph in which he urged readers to back the communist candidate J. R. Campbell.

+On 10 July 1964, Alexander Geddes died in a hospital in Ilford, Essex.
+He was 76.